 Getting rid of nature?
 My aim is quite different.
-I suggest the following hypothesis: nature is a milieu of communication subjected to its own power of interruption or darkness - the “impenetrable” and the “immeasurable” (Hugo) – since it is what relates and separates.
-To produce the ontological image of nature as a disruptive milieu, let’s try to superimpose Hugo’s on Rousseau’s perspective, let’s draw a diagram of natures, composed of 1. naturecultures, 2. the wild, and 3. technological beings:
+I suggest the following hypothesis: nature is a milieu of communication subjected to its own power of interruption or darkness—the “impenetrable” and the “immeasurable” (Hugo, OC 340, 370)—since it is what relates and separates.
+To produce the ontological image of nature as a disruptive milieu, let’s try to superimpose Hugo’s perspective on Rousseau’s; let’s draw a diagram of natures, composed of 1) naturecultures, 2) the wild, and 3) technological beings.

-1. In the middle of this image stands an intertwining of nature, culture, and technology, exactly what Donna Haraway calls “naturecultures” (12).
-Subjected to what Ulrich Beck called its total “societalization,” the nature at stake here is a nature that “can no longer be understood outside of society, or society outside of nature.”
-(80) Ventriloquizing Marx and Engels’ The German Ideology, Beck adds that “not a hair or a crumb of [nature] is still ‘natural’, if ‘natural’ means nature being left to itself” (81).
-As we see, Beck’s risk society looks like what we today call Anthropocenic society; yet what Beck and the constructivist trend is sometimes unable to see, or to highlight, is that the entanglement of nature and culture only defines one aspect, one becoming of nature amongst others.
+In the middle of this image stands an intertwining of nature, culture, and technology, exactly what Donna Haraway calls “naturecultures” (12).
+Subjected to what Ulrich Beck called its total “societalization,” the nature at stake here is a nature that “can no longer be understood outside of society, or society outside of nature” (80).
+Ventriloquizing Marx and Engels’s The German Ideology, Beck adds that “not a hair or a crumb of [nature] is still ‘natural’, if ‘natural’ means nature being left to itself” (81).
+As we see, Beck’s risk society looks like what we today call Anthropocenic society; yet what Beck and the constructivist trend are sometimes unable to see, or to highlight, is that the entanglement of nature and culture only defines one aspect, one becoming of nature amongst others.

-- On the left side of the picture, we can see nature without human intervention.
-Let us think for example about the burning core of the Earth, all the earthquakes that are not caused by hydraulic fracturing, or what speculative realist philosopher Quentin Meillassoux calls, in After Finitude, the “ancestral” realm: the “Great Outdoors” of the universe that precedes even our appearance on Earth, and in this sense has no relation of any kind to us (11-15).
+On the left side of the picture, we can see nature without human intervention.
+Let us think, for example, about the burning core of the Earth, all the earthquakes that are not caused by hydraulic fracturing, or what speculative realist philosopher Quentin Meillassoux calls, in After Finitude, the “ancestral” realm: the “Great Outdoors” of the universe that precedes even our appearance on Earth and in this sense has no relation of any kind to us (11–15).
 However, the problem with Meillassoux’s ancestrality is, to paraphrase Hugo, the following: ancestrality is an outside that is too far away.
-Wild, “inhuman” (Clark, 2010), escaping our attempt to master it, nature’s otherness is also on Earth, in Earth, in every one of its components.
-Let us call this dimension of nature “the wild”; not wilderness, as – for instance – what results from the displacement of Native Americans, but the wild as what has been really untouched by human beings (even though such an idea upsets any colonial drive);
+Wild, “inhuman” (Clark), escaping our attempt to master it, nature’s otherness is also on Earth, in Earth, in every one of its components.
+Let us call this dimension of nature “the wild”; not wilderness, or what results from the displacement of Native Americans, but the wild as what has been really untouched by human beings (even though such an idea upsets any colonial drive).

-- On the right side of the picture, we can identify all the machines, all the technology that, from synthetic biology to geoengineering, strives to master, to replace and, in the end, to erase nature.
+On the right side of the picture, we can identify all the machines, all the technology that, from synthetic biology to geo-engineering, strives to master, to replace, and, in the end, to erase nature.
 But why do I include technology in a diagram of natures?
-Is it not important to identify technological beings as existentially specific, as forms of being that cannot, or should not, be reduced to non-artificial entities?
-Certainly yes; but let us remember what I said in the third section about the field of existential differences: any ontological knowledge must only be retroactively constituted, after the reality of existing beings has being recognized.
+Is it not important to identify technological beings as existentially specific, as forms of being that cannot, or should not, be reduced to nonartificial entities?
+Certainly yes, but let us remember what I said in the third section about the field of existential differences: any ontological knowledge must only be retroactively constituted after the reality of existing beings has been recognized.
 In the same manner, it is only retroactively that we can argue that nature is ontologically everywhere, even in a computer or a smartphone.
 This is possible only retroactively because we first need to acknowledge existential differences.
 When this acknowledgment is assured, we can speak about a natural field and its ontological continuity (as Spinoza and, these days, the New Materialists do).
 We can then, but only then, say with Lawrence Buell: